polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/essays/AI/Musings-On-Lora-And-Other-Stopgap-Technology-Tricks-Destined-For-Obsolescence.md

 [The-Zen-Of-Smart-Effort.md](..%2F..%2Fessays%2Flife%2FThe-Zen-Of-Smart-Effort.md)

 But, let's snap back to reality.
 We're not quite living in that tech utopia yet.
 GPUs are still worth their weight in gold, and data can sometimes feel as scarce as a desert oasis.
-So, we lean on methods like LoRA – they're the duct tape and baling wire holding our AI dreams together for now.
+So, we lean on methods like LoRA and quantization – they're the duct tape and baling wire holding our AI dreams together for now.

 Quantization, another brainy hack, is like turning your HD photos into wallet-sized prints to save space.
 Handy, but if you had an infinite photo album, why would you bother?